-An Individual Retirement Arrangement, or IRA, is one of my favorite vehicles to save for retirement because it offers a wide variety of investment choices and lots of tax savings.
-But when you don’t follow the rules, an IRA comes with hefty penalties.
-A common mistake is contributing too much to an IRA.
+An individual retirement arrangement, or IRA, is an easy way to save for retirement because it offers tax savings and a wide variety of investment choices.
+But an IRA can come with hefty penalties if you break one of the rules.
+A common mistake is contributing too much to an account.

 When Is the IRA Contribution Deadline?

-- $120,000 for taxpayers who file as Single, Head of Household, or Married Filing Separately (if you didn’t live with your spouse during the year)
+- $161,000 for taxpayers who file as single, head of household or married filing separately (if you didn’t live with your spouse during the year)

-- $10,000 for taxpayers who file as Married Filing Separately (if you did live with your spouse during the year)
+- $10,000 for taxpayers who file as married filing separately (if you lived with your spouse at any time during the year)

-- $177,000 for taxpayers who are Qualifying Widow(er)s or Married Filing Jointly
+- $240,000 for taxpayers who are qualifying widow(er)s or married filing jointly

 What If You Contribute Too Much?

-Let’s say Polly is 30 years old, earned $40,000 in 2010, and contributed a total of $6,000 to her traditional IRA.
-Since her allowable limit is only $5,000, she has an excess of $1,000 in the account.
-If Polly withdraws the excess plus any earnings it made, on or before the due date of her tax return, it’s like it never happened!
+For example, let’s say Polly is 30 years old, earned $70,000 in 2023, and contributed $8,000 to her traditional IRA.
+Since her allowable limit is only $7,000, she has an excess of $1,000 in the account.
+If Polly withdraws the surplus plus any earnings she made on or before the due date of her tax return, she will avoid the penalty.

-If she can’t complete the necessary paperwork for an IRA withdrawal before taxes are due, she can file for a tax extension using Form 4868, Application for Automatic Extension of Time.
-Filing for an extension will give Polly until October 17, 2011 to file – plenty of time to correct her IRA goof.
+If she can’t complete the paperwork for an IRA withdrawal before taxes are due, she can file for a tax extension using Form 4868, Application for Automatic Extension of Time.
+Filing for an extension will give Polly an additional six months to file – plenty of time to correct her mistake.

 How to Correct an IRA Contribution Mistake

-What Happens If Excess IRA Contributions Are Not Corrected?
+What Happens If I Don’t Correct Excess IRA Contributions?

-Once you realize that you contributed too much to an IRA, contact your IRA custodian or tax professional right away.
-An excess contribution that isn’t withdrawn by the deadline is subject to a 6% tax penalty each year that it remains in your IRA.
-It’s important to try to prevent excess IRA contributions from occurring in the first place, but it’s even more important to get them corrected on time to avoid significant taxes and penalties.
+Once you realize that you contributed too much to an IRA, contact your IRA custodian or a tax professional immediately.
+If you don’t withdraw your excess contribution by the deadline, it will be subject to a 6% tax penalty each year it remains in your IRA.